aemelianovich/data_structures/README.md

     queue.showQueue();

     // Predefiend Errors:
+    // The 'StructIsEmptyError' error will be thrown if you tried to get element from an empty queue
+    ```

+## Dequeue API:

+    ```js
+    import Dequeue from './src';

+    // Create new dequeue
+    const dequeue = new Dequeue<number>();

+    // Add new value in the end of the queue dequeue.push(1);

+    // Add new value in the beginning of the queue dequeue.unshift(2);

+    // Get the first queue element without extracting dequeue.head();

+    // Get the last queue element without extracting dequeue.tail();

+    // Get the first queue element and extract it from the queue dequeue.shift();

+    // Get the last queue element and extract it from the queue dequeue.pop();

+    // Check is queue empty or not dequeue.isEmpty();

+    // Print into console all queue elements in forward order dequeue.showDequeue();

+    // Print into console all queue elements in backward order dequeue.showBackwardDequeue();

+    // Predefiend Errors:
-    // The 'QueueIsEmptyError' error will be thrown if you tried to get element from an empty queue
+    // The 'StructIsEmptyError' error will be thrown if you tried to get element from an empty queue
+    ```